safespring/web/content/dokument/personuppgiftshantering-en-v2.md

 TOC: "Table of contents"
 ---
 {{< ingress >}}
-Safespring AB is a Swedish cloud infrastructure provider, proudly Swedish owned and operated.
+Safespring is a Swedish cloud infrastructure provider, proudly Swedish owned and operated.
 {{< /ingress >}}

 We deliver Public Cloud and Private Cloud services for organisations that require secure, reliable, and high-performance infrastructure.
 Safespring operates through legal entities in Sweden and Norway and provides services from data centres located within these jurisdictions.